El Paraíso, Peru: Site plan

 Architecture has been the subject of considerable focus at El Paraíso.
 In 1965, Engle identified seven major structures and designated them Units I-VII.
 This naming convention was continued by Quilter's research team when five more structures were identified in the 1983 survey of the site.
 Unfortunately for archaeologists, modern machinery, roads, and irrigation canals have disturbed the ground in the immediate vicinity of the features, especially in the western half of the site.
 Because of this, the exact nature of the relationship between Units III and IX is unknown; additionally, Quilter has speculated that Unit III, a structure identified as a rubble pile, may in fact be two structures that have collapsed on themselves.
 In the eastern part of the site, a brick storage yard has been constructed on the remains of Unit VI, one of the two largest structures at the site; preliminary investigation suggests that the structure once extended under the brick yard.

 Comparing the general layout of the site to other pre-ceramic sites in the region, such as Aspero and Rio Seco, reveals some interesting dissimilarities.
 Those sites are organized in a typical "U-shape," with monumental structures forming the sides and bottom of the "U".
 The structure at that bottom of the "U" is the largest in area and height, and creates a focus for the site at one end.
 At El Paraíso, the structure at the bottom of the "U" is neither the largest nor tallest.
 Instead the structures forming the sides of the U are larger than those at the bottom of the "U," and are roughly the same in height and length.

 The geographic position of El Paraíso is also different from the other Preceramic period Peruvian sites.
 Those sites are situated overlooking the largest fields in the area, and with a view of the Pacific Ocean.
-In contrast, the view of the ocean at El Paraíso is blocked by hills, and the site does not over look the largest adjacent fields.
+In contrast, the view of the ocean at El Paraíso is blocked by hills, and the site does not overlook the largest adjacent fields.
 Coprolites from El Paraíso indicate a higher riverine component to the diet at the site; the positioning of the site farther from the ocean, and with no view shed coupled with the dietary data may suggest an inland focus at this site but this hypothesis is untested.